 Prisoners (and others held against their will, like a defendant committed to a mental institution after a not-guilty-by-reason-of-insanity plea) can file habeas petitions challenging not only their convictions, but also the conditions of their confinement.
 For example, a prisoner who is subject to repeated beatings may file a habeas petition seeking transfer to a different prison facility on the grounds that his present confinement is illegal because prison guards allow the beatings.

-Federal law permits people convicted in state court to file a habeas corpus petition in federal court, claiming that the conviction or one of its legal consequences (such as the sentence or prison conditions) violates federal law or the U.S. Constitution.
+Federal law permits people convicted in state court to file a habeas corpus petition in federal court, claiming that the conviction or one of its legal consequences (such as the sentence or prison conditions) violates federal law or the U.S. Constitution (or a U.S. treaty).
 (28 U.S.C. § 2254.)

 But, as great as The Great Writ may be, Congress and the federal judiciary have devoted great effort in recent years to putting obstacles in the path of habeas petitioners.
 One reason is the belief of many federal judges that they had been swamped with meritless habeas petitions.
 Another is federal judges’ general reluctance to interfere in state criminal processes.